csmall/rnms/docs/hosts.rst

 Attributes
 ----------
-An Attribute is one of the major models that is used in Rosenberg NMS.
+An Attribute is one of the major models that is used in RoseNMS.
 It is effectively something that you want to monitor or track within a Host.
 Attributes will have RRD values to update or a status to track or perhaps both these options.